 Laurier PhD and masterís students (thesis only) will be assessed by a panel of judges on set criteria including communication style, engagement with the audience and audience comprehension of the research.
-The 3MT will develop academic, presentation, and research communication skills and supports the development of research students' capacity to effectively explain their research.
-Winners receive cash prizes and the opportunity to represent Laurier at the Ontario 3MT Competition hosted by McMaster University on April 25, 2014.
+The 3MT will develop academic, presentation, and research communication skills and supports the development of research students' capacity to effectively explain their research.† Winners receive cash prizes and the opportunity to represent Laurier at the Ontario 3MT Competition hosted by Western University†on April 23, 2015.

 Each of the three judging criteria has equal weight.
 Note what each criterion has in common: an emphasis on audience.

 - Communication style: was the thesis topic and its significance communicated in language appropriate to a non-specialist audience?

 - Comprehension: did the presentation help the audience understand the research?

 - Engagement: did the oration make the audience want to know more?